-Our overall aim is to help each child to realise their full potential and to optimise their self-esteem.
+Our overall aim is to help each child to be the person God created them to be and to optimise their gifts, talents and build their self-esteem.
 We value all children in school equally and our guiding principle is one of inclusion.